 - Greasy Items.
-Grease is sticky.
+The grease is sticky.
 Over time, it also smells.
 Fatty food particles will make the system sticky causing other particles to attach themselves to the walls.

 - Large Items.
 The garbage disposal system will not easily cut up large pieces of vegetable and fruit.
 These will clog the system.
 Once they clog the system, getting them out will be difficult.
 They will decompose and produce putrid smells.
 Prevent this by throwing in items that will pass through quickly.

 - Runny Food Items.
 Runny foods do not clean out quickly.
 They will remain in the system for a longer time.
 Their smells are likely to linger in your kitchen.
 Avoid dumping raw eggs, honey, or fish in the system.